Dignity

 Dignity is the right of a person to be valued and respected for their own sake, and to be treated ethically.
-It is of significance in morality, ethics, law and politics as an extension of the Enlightenment-era concepts of inherent, inalienable rights.
+In this context, it is of significance in morality, ethics, law and politics as an extension of the Enlightenment-era concepts of inherent, inalienable rights.
 The term may also be used to describe personal conduct, as in "behaving with dignity".

+The content of contemporary dignity is derived from the Universal Declaration of Human Rights of 1948, summarized in the principle that every human being has the right to human dignity.
+In Article 1, it is stipulated that 'All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.